“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Liquid net worth matters.

-Net worth remains a helpful benchmark but depending on the type of assets you have it may be a less accurate picture.
-For example, stocks and bonds tend to be more liquid than other assets as they can quickly and easily convert into cash.
+Liquid net worth better reflects liquidity available to you for emergencies and opportunities.
+For example, stocks and bonds can be more easily liquidated in financial markets than a boat you own.
+Financial assets tend to be more liquid than other assets as they can quickly and easily convert into cash.
 Other assets like your house or car take time and negotiation to sell if you need money.

-Liquid Net Worth Is A Realistic Snapshot Of Your Financial Condition
+A Realistic Snapshot Of Your Financial Condition

 Liquid net worth is what matters.
 It is a far more realistic reflection of your financial condition should you face an immediate need for money, such as a medical crisis or a business opportunity.
 While liabilities remain the same for both calculations, your liquid assets have more significance when unforeseen events occur.